How Do Artificial Satellites Stay in Orbit?

 The satellite orbits that support geography-based applications such as GeoWGS84.com have a profound impact on:

-How accurate is a positioning system is
+How accurate a positioning system is

-How often does it take readings?
+How often it takes readings

 How consistently it provides those readings over time